dynamsoft-docs/mobile-document-scanner-docs-js/introduction/index.md

 # Introduction

 When digitizing physical documents - whether for easier storage, better accessibility, or streamlined processing - a hardware scanner is often the preferred choice.
 However, when hardware scanners are not feasible or convenient, mobile device cameras can serve as effective alternatives.
-Dynamsoft designed the **Mobile Document Scanner JavaScript Edition (MDS)** SDK to address this need.
+To address this need, Dynamsoft created the **Mobile Document Scanner JavaScript Edition (MDS) SDK**.

 > [!TIP]
 > If you are integrating **hardware scanners** into web applications, you may be interested in **Dynamsoft’s** [**Dynamic Web TWAIN**](https://www.dynamsoft.com/web-twain/docs/introduction/index.html) solution.

 ## Common Usage Scenarios

-1. **Document Capture** – Capture a *single* clear image of a physical document, such as a patient intake form or the biographical page of a passport.
+1. **Single Page Capture** – Capture a single, clear image of a physical document, such as an invoice or patient-intake form.
+This is the core functionality of MDS.
+You can try this feature in the [**MDS demo**](https://demo.dynamsoft.com/document-scanner/).
+If it meets your needs, feel free to go directly to the [**MDS user guide**]({{ site.guide }}index.html).
-2. **Document Management** – Capture images of *multiple* document pages (e.g., a contract) and compile them into a single PDF.
+2. **Document Management** – Capture images of multiple document pages (e.g., a contract) and compile them into a single PDF.
+Please contact [Dynamsoft Support](https://www.dynamsoft.com/company/contact/) if you need this feature.
-3. **Document Processing** – Add *annotations* to scanned pages and perform common editing tasks such as cropping and color filtering.

-> [!TIP]
-> Not sure if it is the right fit? **Try the** [DDS demo](https://demo.dynamsoft.com/document-scanner/) first.
-If it meets your needs, you can skip the rest of this introduction and proceed directly to the [MDS user guide]({{ site.guide }}index.html).

-> [!NOTE]
-> To deliver these features, we built the **Document Scanner** using two core Dynamsoft products: [**Dynamsoft Camera Enhancer**](https://www.dynamsoft.com/camera-enhancer/docs/web/programming/javascript/user-guide/index.html?lang=javascript) (DCE) and [**Dynamsoft Document Normalizer**](https://www.dynamsoft.com/document-normalizer/docs/web/programming/javascript/user-guide/index.html?lang=javascript) (DDN).
+3. **Advanced Document Management** – Handle multi-page documents, **multiple documents**, PDF files, annotations, and more with the Mobile Web Capture advanced sample project.
+Check out the [**online demo**](https://demo.dynamsoft.com/mobile-web-capture/), or read the [**developer guide**]({{ site.code-gallery }}mobile-web-capture/index.html) to try it for yourself.

 ## Design Principles

-We designed the **Document Scanner** with three core principles in mind:
+We designed **MDS** with three core principles in mind:

 1. **Minimal Code** - High-level APIs provide full functionality with just **a couple of lines of code**, significantly reducing development and maintenance costs.
 2. **Ready-to-Use UI** - Pre-integrated components and a pre-designed UI enable a **quick setup** while minimizing design efforts.